taylor-curran/prefect-pacc-2024/2_deployments_workpools_workers/README.md

 ### 5. Advanced
 1. Add an infra-level override by specifying a `job_variable` on your deployment.
 2. Go to the Advanced tab of your work pool's setting to customize your work pool's job configuration.
 3. Pause, cancel, and/or retry your flow run.
+TODO - make this non advanced